ravendb/docs/Chapter06.rst

 And like simple indexes, that data is also stored inside a Lucene index.
 Storing the data in Lucene allows efficent and full featured querying capabilties (as well as all the other goodies, like full text searching).

-Unlike simple indexes (where the assumption is that most of the time you would like to search on the index but get the actual document), map/reduce indexes don't just serve just as an index, but actually store the data that we are going to get as a result of a query.
+Unlike simple indexes (where the assumption is that most of the time you would like to search on the index, but get the actual document), map/reduce indexes don't just serve as an index, but actually store the data that we are going to get as a result of a query.

 For example, if I query the index that we defined in listing 5.3 and listing 5.4 (and whose output is shown in listing